Last Updated: October 11, 2021

-Training The Street, Inc. is a company incorporated and registered in the United States of America with its registered office at 1214 Garden Street, Hoboken, New Jersey 07030, United States of America (the “Company”, “we“, “us” or “our“).
+Training The Street LLC is a company incorporated and registered in the United States of America with its registered office at 275 Madison Avenue, Suite 1201, New York, NY 10016, United States of America (the “Company”, “we“, “us” or “our“).
 We are a leading provider of instructor-led courses and self-study in financial modeling, accounting, capital markets, Excel, financial statement analysis and corporate valuation training to investment banks, consulting firms, law firms, business schools, and colleges.
 We provide live classroom training, workshops at business and academic institutions and multimedia presentations and course materials that can be downloaded or accessed via the internet.
 Our group of companies include Training The Street UK, LLC and Training The Street HK Limited.

 We are committed to international compliance with data protection laws.
 We believe that ensuring data protection compliance is the foundation of trustworthy business relationships.

 Our websites are intended for use by adults and we do not knowingly collect information from or about children.
 If you are a parent or guardian and your child under 13 (or other ages as appropriate by country) may have provided personal data to our website, please contact us as set forth in Section 18.
 The age of consent for proessing personal data in the United Kingdom (the “UK”) is 13 and such age varies from country to county.

 We may collect and process the following personal data about you:

 We collect your personal data in a number of ways.

 If you are accessing our services from the UK or the European Economic Area (the “EEA”), please be aware that under data protection laws applicable in the UK and the EEA, we must have a legal basis to process your personal data.
 The legal bases on which we may process your data are set out below.

 We may use your personal data for the following purposes: